 Nearby a much darker capped Tricholoma was found, also in good numbers and in good condition.
-With its almost black cap centre and scaly surface, also distinct blackening visible on some gill edges, this appeared to be Tricholoma atrosquamosum (Dark Scaled Knight).
-However, despite no sign of the telltale reddening or blueing at the stem base overnight - indicating either T. basirubens which reddens or T. orirubens which blues - when sequenced a few months later this collection in fact matched T. orirubens - a species we found at the adjacent Round Spring Wood in 2022 when the stem base became convincingly blue.
-It just goes to prove how looks alone can deceive!
+With its almost black cap centre and scaly surface, also distinct blackening visible on some gill edges, this was Tricholoma atrosquamosum (Dark Scaled Knight).
+I kept an eye on a couple of specimens at home to check whether the stem base showed any sign of either reddening or blueing the next morning indicating either T. orirubens (identical but which turns blue and we found at the adjacent Round Spring Wood in 2022) or T. basirubens (also identical but turns red).
+However, the stem bases remained unchanged.

 One more mycorrizal: Cortinarius pilatii (Lemonbalm Webcap) was found at the base of a Beech.
 This is a species which has turned up several times in the last few weeks and though with few records is probably very common.
 Only since the 2021 publication of the Kibby & Tortelli monograph have we started seriously looking at this genus and Section Telamonia in particular - before that it was not feasible to think of attempting a name but gradually our skills are hopefully improving with the excellent key provided therein.
 C. pilatii is an example of this - a typical LBJ, at first glance much like a Fibrecap, but amongst its characteristics a sweet scent, not detectable today till it started to dry out at home.
 Right: Cortinarius pilatii (MJ)

 Early on we found a white and very slimy Hygrophorus (Woodwax).
 Out came the KOH which is the easiest way to separate the two common white Beech associates in the field.
 A drop on the cap quickly stains H. discoxanthus (Yellowing Woodwax) yellow then brown but there's no change of colour to the cap of H. eburneus (Ivory Woodwax) which we didn't see today.
 The stem base of that species turns orange with KOH.
 Left: Hygrophorus discoxanthus before testing with KOH (BS), and after (SJE)